Astronomy PhD Admissions Help

 Fourth (Successful) Application Download Link

 I think that in both applications I proposed to do cool science (largely with circumbinary planets) but the biggest improvement was I showcased my work within the bigger picture, demonstrating a broader appeal.
-There has since been a push by the Hubble Fellowship Anti-Racism Committee to create a database of past applications to help out future applicants.
-My successful application is in this database, along with many others which you can check out here!

 First (Unsuccessful) Application Download Link